aschmiedeke/gbtdocs/docs/tutorials/hi_psw_tutorial.rst

 2. Observations
 ===============

-To learn how to execute your observing scripts, please follow the :ref:`GBT observations 101` guide.
+To learn how to execute your observing scripts, please follow the :ref:`how-tos/general_guides/gbt_observing:GBT observations 101` guide.